"In Absentia Luci, Tenebrae Vincunt"note "In the Absence of Light, Darkness Prevails."

 Astaroth himself, while a demon lord, seems pretty confident that Hellboy will fulfill his destiny willingly in time.
 Later, when Hellboy doesn't, Astaroth reveals that he planned to rule Hell with Hellboy as a figurehead.
 This doesn't end well.

-Spinoff: So far the main Hellboy series has four official spinoff series, including B.P.R.D., Lobster Johnson, Abe Sapien, and the upcoming Witchfinder series.
-Not too mention the Odd Jobs series, the Weird Tales comics, and all the non-canon novelizations; there's a whole lot more to the Hellboy universe than just the original comics.
+Spinoff: So far the main Hellboy series has five official spinoff series, including B.P.R.D.(which has its own 194x/Vampire sub-series), Lobster Johnson, Abe Sapien, Witchfinder and Sledgehammer '44.
+Not too mention the Odd Jobs series, the Weird Tales comics, and all the novels (a couple of which are considered canon); there's a whole lot more to the Hellboy universe than just the original comics.

 Squick: In-Universe.
 Hellboy's seen a lot of stuff, but in Conqueror Worm he's particularly unhappy when he finds that the psychic radio the Nazis were using used the severed, mummified heads of saints that were actually psychics.